-At the end, she looks at me and says, “The Devil works hard to steal our joy, but we have to remember our works are not for mankind.
+And she looks at me and says, “The Devil works hard to steal our joy, but we have to remember our works are not for mankind.
 Our work is for the Lord.
 Man will never shout praises louder than the Lord; he will reward you when you least expect it.
 And in the end, someone is appreciative of all that you have done.
 You will know in time.”

 The bible verse she is referencing is Colossians 3:25: “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”

-In that moment, it dawned on me.
+At that moment, it dawned on me.

 God has singlehandedly placed me where I am today.
 He picked me and my family to come to this community to work for Him, to do his will not mine.

 I was reminded that the only praise I need is His.
 That the only approval that matters is His and that the only person’s voice I need to hear is His.

 No matter what you are experiencing in this new chapter of life, remember: You and Your Coach are working for our Lord.
 You are working on things and for things that are guided by His Plan.

 And even though it would be nice for the people around us to sing our praises, nothing will compare to the praises the Lord will sing to us quietly, alone, in worship with him.

 His timing is perfect and he will reward your works because they are for him.